cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/squatter.rst

     Increase the verbosity of progress/status messages.

+.. option:: -X

+    Reindex all the messages before compacting.
+This mode reads all the lists of messages indexed by the listed tiers, and re-indexes them into a temporary database before compacting that into place.

 .. option:: -z desttier

     In compact mode, the destination tier for the compacted indices.